-- Map MGNREGS job cards and number of beneficiaries with their Aadhaar number enabling Aadhaar based MGNREGS payments - Appoint Sponsor banks for the pilot process and ensure effective integration - Engage participating banks to open AEBA - Increase awareness of the pilot process amongst beneficiaries - Enable issuances of Aadhaar based payment advise i.e. provide an e-payment file containing the Aadhaar number, Bank reference number, Amount and Benefit reference number to the Sponsor bank for transferring the MGNREGS wages to the end beneficiary's bank account
+- Map MGNREGS job card number of beneficiaries with their Aadhaar number enabling Aadhaar based MGNREGS payments. - Appoint Sponsor banks for the pilot process and ensure effective integration - Engage participating banks to open AEBA - Increase awareness of the pilot process amongst beneficiaries - Enable issuances of Aadhaar based payment advise i.e. provide an e-payment file containing the Aadhaar number, Bank reference number, Amount and Benefit reference number to the Sponsor bank for transferring the MGNREGS wages to the end beneficiary's bank account

-3.1.2.3 Banks
+3.4.1.3 Banks

-The Aadhaar enabled payment takes place only if the targeted MGNREGS beneficiaries' have a bank account linked to their Aadhaar known as Aadhaar Enabled Bank Account (AEBA).
-While opening the AEBAs, the sponsor banks were chosen on a "One Block One Bank" concept in the state.
+The Aadhaar enabled payment takes place only if the targeted MGNREGS beneficiaries' have a bank account liked to their Aadhaar known as Aadhaar Enabled Payment system (AEBA).
+The sponsor banks were chosen on a "One Block One Bank "concept in the State.